 Download and unzip your template.
-Click here for unzip info.
+See unzipping help.

-Once you are unzipped, open your web browser.
-Internet Explorer or Netscape.
-Open the folder where you have unzipped the template.
+Once you've unzipped the template folder, open your web browser.
+Internet Explorer, Chrome, Firefox, Safari, etc. Open the folder where you have unzipped the template.
 Find the help.html in the folder and drag it into your web browser.

-Read the first step on the help.htm.
-The file it indicates to edit is in the template folder it may be the copyright.js or the flash.txt.
-Find the file and drag it into Notepad.
+Read the first few steps on the help.html.
+One of the steps outlines editing the "contact.js" or "phone.js".
+Find this file in your template folder and drag it into Notepad.
 Edit the file with your information.
-Be careful not to delete the code that is in the file.
-Shown below is an example, only change what is in red.
-Some templates start with editing the flash animation, some start with the copyright.js.
-The copyright.js is shown below.
-This may be step #2 on your help.html.
+Be careful not to delete the code that is in the file and edit only the text.
+Shown below is an example, edit only the text highlighted in red.

-Now save the file you are editing.
-Then, drag the index.html or the about.htm into your open web browser.
-You should see your update info in either the footer at the bottom of the page or in the Flash animation.
+Save the file you're editing.
+Drag the contact.htm or index.html into your open web browser.
+You should see updated text in the footer and in the contact info area.